-Top Tip: If the front panel is too large, you could cut it in half.
+Top Tip: If the front panel is too large and heavy to handle it, you could cut it in half.
 In this manner, you could remove only the top component, when you need to turn the pile.

-Building the lid of the wood compost bin is as simple as the previous steps, provided you take accurate measurements and use the right carpentry techniques.
-In order to get the job done, you could use either 1×4 or 1×6 slats, according to your needs and tastes.
+Use 1x4s for the lid.
+As you can see in the diagram, you need to build two of these.
+Building the lid for the compost bin is as simple as the previous steps, provided you take accurate measurements and use the right carpentry techniques.
+In order to get the job done, you should use 1x4s slats, according to your needs and tastes.

 Split the lid in half, in order to remove only one segment when letting air to circulate around the pile.
 The battens should be 2-3” shorter than the lid, on the side towards the exterior of the bin.